Iron Horse Park

 nonresident: $10 per participant per season (not assessed for coaches, leaders, group volunteers or staff)

-Independent with greater than or equal to 50% residents:
+Independent with greater than or equal to 50% resident participation:

 each additional or partial hour: $20